scitags/flowd-go/rpms/flowd-go.1.md

 - **hasSyslogHeader [bool] {true}**: Whether the incoming firefly is expected to contain a `syslog(2)` header or not.
 This mainly controls how the
   UDP payload is parsed.

+## perfsonar
+The **perfSONAR** plugin will simply mark **all outgoing traffic** with the provided activity and experiment IDs.
+This plugin will override the chosen eBPF marking strategy if it's not set to `"

 # BACKENDS
 This section lists the configuration options available for each of the provided backends.
 For a deeper explanation please refer to the documentation accompanying the implementation, which can be found on the URL provided in the DESCRIPTION.
 The